-- If a student does not complete a minimum of 10 Units, this is reviewed by the relevant House Leadership Team and a student/parent meeting is conducted, together with careers - In this conversation a decision is made, based on the individuals' circumstances - If a student only achieves 6-8 units, they may be provided with an opportunity to complete a 3-year VCE.
+- If a student does not complete a minimum of 10 Units (8 or 9), this will be reviewed by the relevant House Leadership Team and a student/parent meeting is conducted, together with careers - In this conversation a decision is made, based on the individuals' circumstances as to the best pathway.
+Goals will be set for this student that they must adhere to and check ins need to occur regularly - If a student only achieves 6-7 units, they may be provided with an opportunity to complete a 3-year VCE.
 This means they would be considered a year 11 student in the second year of VCE and year 12 student in their 3rd year of VCE - A pathway change may also be considered, based on the required outcome of the student.
 Pathway changes are not simple and require careful consideration